luisloorcortez/Orquestation/pocket web server (in progress)/README.md

                     for more information, see:

                     curl: https://hub.docker.com/r/phpmyadmin/phpmyadmin/

-This porject  will create his own network to operate localy.
+               5.-  Docker network to operate localy.

-WORK IN PROGRESS
+# WORK IN PROGRESS